-All program activities are designed to improve the quality of student life and learning for the program participants.
+All program activities are designed to improve the quality of student life and learning for program participants.
 The cooperation and support of the University community is vital in ensuring student retention, both in the SSS program and at the University.
 Over the years, our program has built relationships with offices across campus in order to best advocate for the needs of our students.
 Our collaborative partners are:

 - · Learning Enhancement Center

-- Counseling Center
+- · Counseling Center

-- Experiential Learning and Career Development
+- · Experiential Learning and Career Development

-- College of Graduate Studies
+- · College of Graduate Studies

-- The Writing Center
+- · The Writing Center

-- Commuter and Off-Campus Services
+- · Commuter and Off-Campus Services

-- Office of Student Involvement
+- · Office of Student Involvement

 - Office of Excellence and Multicultural Student Success

-- Office of Accessibility
+- · Student Disability Services

 Student Support Services has consistently offered retention services by creating a supportive environment for students who traditionally have lower degree attainment rates.
-The University of Toledo TRIO Student Support Services received \$231,103 in grant monies during the 2012-2013 fiscal year to fund services for 160 or more eligible students (approximately \$1,444 per student).
-The University of Toledo contributed \$52,821 toward the project, which included matching dollars for student grants, along with other program costs associated with the primary SSS budget - such as COE institutional membership, staff shirts for mentors, supplies for the technology lab and graduate assistants.
+The University of Toledo TRIO Student Support Services received \$291,016 in grant monies during the 2013-2014 fiscal year to fund services for 152 or more eligible students (approximately \$1,440 per student).
+The University of Toledo contributed \$52,455 toward the project, which included matching dollars for student grants, along with other program costs associated with the primary SSS budget.